Symptoms of a poorly done dental filling

 There are several signs that may indicate the presence of a poorly done dental filling and should not be ignored.

-- Pain when chewing or closing the mouth
+• Pain when chewing or closing the mouth

-- Intense sensitivity to cold, heat, or sweet foods
+• Intense sensitivity to cold, heat or sweet foods

-- Gum inflammation around the treated tooth
+• Inflammation of the gum around the treated tooth

-- Persistent bad breath
+• Persistent bad breath

 Is it normal to feel pain after a dental filling?

-Difference between normal pain and concerning pain
+Difference between normal pain and worrying pain

 Most common causes of a poorly done dental filling